jzenkner/CooperativeReasoning/README.md

 bash spec_decomposition/run_lambdabeam_training.sh
 ```

-Adjust scripts for your environment (TPU, SLURM, Docker) as needed.
+Note: Adjust scripts for your environment (TPU, SLURM, Docker) as needed.
+Relative paths for model loading must be changed to absolute paths.

 ---